cellux/mixtape/README.md

 ### Files

 - `C-x f` — open file
-- `C-x s` — save the current file (only works if the GUI was started with a file path).
+- `C-x s` — save the current buffer; prompts for a path if it has none.
+- `C-x C-s` — save as (always prompts for a path).
+- `C-x k` — kill the current buffer (asks for confirmation if it has changes).

+The file and buffer switchers are searchable: type to filter, use the arrow keys/PageUp/PageDown/Home/End to select, `Enter` to open, and `Escape` or `C-g` to cancel.
+In the file switcher, `Backspace` first removes filter text, then navigates to the parent directory.

 ### Quit / undo

-- `C-q` — quit.
+- `C-q` — quit (asks before discarding any unsaved buffer).
 - Undo:
   - `C-z`
   - `C-x u`